krgamestudios/Toy/deep-dive/developing-toy.md

 ### TOY_LITERAL_FUNCTION

-When a `TOY_LITERAL_FUNCTION` is encountered, the next `unsigned short` to be read (the function index) should be converted into an integer literal, before having it's type manually changed to `TOY_LITERAL_FUNCTION_INTERMEDIATE` for storage within the literal cache.
+When a `TOY_LITERAL_FUNCTION` is encountered, the next `unsigned short` to be read (the function index) should be converted into an integer literal, before having its type manually changed to `TOY_LITERAL_FUNCTION_INTERMEDIATE` for storage within the literal cache.

 Functions will be processed properly in a later step - so this literal is added to the cache as a placeholder until that point.

 ### TOY_LITERAL_IDENTIFIER

-This literal specifies that the next collection of null terminated bytes are it's value, interpreted as a null-terminated string.
+This literal specifies that the next collection of null terminated bytes are its value, interpreted as a null-terminated string.

 ### TOY_LITERAL_TYPE